krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 Seismic velocity model
 ^^^^^^^^^^^^^^^^^^^^^^^^
 .. note ::
-    The only required input file to generate a mesh is a binary file containing the velocity data on a structured grid.
+    tl;dr The only required input file to generate a mesh is a binary file containing the velocity data on a structured grid.

 * In 2D, the SEG-y format containing the seismic velocities of the domain is used.
 To store the seismic velocity model as a SEG-y file (if it isn't already in this format), the traces represent columns of the seismic velocity model.